Estella/librepsheet-java/README.md

 librepsheet provides a `Connection` class.
 This is simply a wrapper over the [Jedis](https://github.com/xetorthio/jedis) connection pool.
 This is used because the standard Jedis connection isn't thread safe.
-Using the provided `Connection` class will dael with this for you so you don't have to think about how the cache is working underneath.
+Using the provided `Connection` class will deal with this for you so you don't have to think about how the cache is working underneath.
 To get a connection simply use the following:

+#Connect to Single Redis Host

 ```java
 import org.repsheet.librepsheet.Connection;